Human: Tools and technologies

 Stone tools were used by proto-humans at least 2.5 million years ago.
 The use and manufacture of tools has been put forward as the ability that defines humans more than anything else and has historically been seen as an important evolutionary step.
 The technology became much more sophisticated about 1.8 million years ago, with the controlled use of fire beginning around 1 million years ago.
-The wheel and wheeled vehicles appeared simultaneously in several regions some time in the fourth millennium BC.
+The wheel and wheeled vehicles appeared simultaneously in several regions sometime in the fourth millennium BC.
 The development of more complex tools and technologies allowed land to be cultivated and animals to be domesticated, thus proving essential in the development of agriculture – what is known as the Neolithic Revolution.

 China developed paper, the printing press, gunpowder, the compass and other important inventions.
-The continued improvements in smelting allowed forging of copper, bronze, iron and eventually steel, which is used in railways, skyscrapers and many other products.
+The continued improvements in smelting allowed the forging of copper, bronze, iron, and eventually steel—which is used in railways, skyscrapers, and many other products.
 This coincided with the Industrial Revolution, where the invention of automated machines brought major changes to humans' lifestyles.
-Modern technology is observed as progressing exponentially, with major innovations in the 20th century including: electricity, penicillin, semiconductors, internal combustion engines, the Internet, nitrogen fixing fertilizers, airplanes, computers, automobiles, contraceptive pills, nuclear fission, the green revolution, radio, scientific plant breeding, rockets, air conditioning, television and the assembly line.
+Modern technology is observed as progressing exponentially, with major innovations in the 20th century including: electricity, penicillin, semiconductors, internal combustion engines, the Internet, nitrogen-fixing fertilizers, airplanes, computers, automobiles, contraceptive pills, nuclear fission, the green revolution, radio, scientific plant breeding, rockets, air conditioning, television and the assembly line.